 The Hutchins School community is committed to being internationally-minded by understanding and embracing diversity in all its forms and by respecting and celebrating this diversity in order to foster a peaceful, just and sustainable world.
 The Hutchins School proactively encourages international mindedness as a growing concept from K-12 by providing an environment that encourages engagement and respect for varied perspectives thereby acknowledging the diversity that makes many societies.
 The School defines an internationally-minded education as ‘to teach and to learn to thoughtfully engage with the global community in all its diversity with our heads, hearts and hands’.

-Available to Hutchins families for use during the year as questions arise, this handbook introduces our culture, outlines start of the year information and covers whole school and the Early Learning Centre (K to Year 2), Junior School (Years 3 to 6), Middle School (Years 7 to 8) and Senior School (Years 9 to 12).
+Available to Hutchins families for use during the year as questions arise, this handbook introduces our culture, outlines start of the year information and covers the whole school with individual sections for the Early Learning Centre (Pre-Kindergarten to Year 2), Junior School (Years 3 to 6), Middle School (Years 7 to 8) and Senior School (Years 9 to 12).

-The Hutchins School is an Anglican day and boarding school for boys from Kindergarten to Year 12 on one site, with three mini schools, which is co-ordinated, coherent and connected and operates from a shared vision, mission and established core values.
+The Hutchins School is an Anglican day and boarding school for boys from Pre-Kindergarten to Year 12 on one site, with three mini-schools, which is co-ordinated, coherent and connected and operates from a shared vision, mission and established core values.

 This handbook is designed to help students make informed choices about the challenges of the Power of 9 learning pathway and explore the new purpose, possibilities and responsibilities of the first year of Senior School with a spirit of adventure.